mwojnars/hypertag/README.md

 ### Built-ins

-HyperHTML runtime automatically imports all Python built-in symbols (`builtins.*`) at the beginning of script rendering, so all common types and functions:
+All Python built-ins, including the common types and functions:
-`list`, `set`, `dict`, `int`, `min`, `max`, `enumerate`, `sorted` etc., are available to a script.
+`list`, `set`, `dict`, `int`, `min`, `max`, `enumerate`, `sorted` etc., are automatically imported and can be used in a Hypertag script:

     | $len('cat'), $list('cat')
     | $int('123'), $min(4,5,6)